Skip to main content

 getHistoricalDowJonesChanges

-Retrieve historical Dow Jones Industrial Average data to analyze index composition changes and performance across different time periods.
+Retrieve historical changes in the Dow Jones Industrial Average composition and performance data to analyze index evolution and performance across different periods.

 Instructions